SINC-GmbH/textcontrol-promises/README.md

 # textcontrol-promises

-this is a package wrapping txtextcontrol objects
-to use them with promises instead of callback functions.
+Wraps TXTextControl Callback API to work with Objects and Promises.

 ## TBD